 The Interdepartmental B.A. in History and AAADS attracts students from a variety of backgrounds and interests.
 They typically have some of the following qualities:

-- Particular interest in peoples of the African diaspora and their communities
+- A particular interest in peoples of the African diaspora and their communities

 - An interest in social movements, historical events, and the black American experience

-- Motivation to study works of African diaspora history, literature, art and music
+- Motivation to study works of African diasporic history, literature, art and music

 - Awareness of current social and political movements